Information for Healthcare Providers

 EA is not a replacement for professional therapies but rather complementary support for individuals with emotional difficulties.
 We have not found it helpful to place labels on any degree of illness or health, and do not give advice or counsel.
 We neither endorse nor oppose the use of any medication or therapy.
 We encourage each member to adhere to the advice of their healthcare provider.

 Our aim is simply to use the tools and structure provided by Twelve Step programs to create a safe, non-judgmental atmosphere that encourages individuals to make healthy life choices.
 One of the key tenets of EA is that one can learn to live with unsolved problems and find peace of mind.
-To that end we provide a warm and caring atmosphere where individuals can feel free to share their concerns, to hear of what has worked for others, and to begin to alleviate feelings of fear, loneliness, and isolation.
+To that end, we provide a warm and caring atmosphere where individuals can feel free to share their concerns, hear of what has worked for others, and begin to alleviate feelings of fear, loneliness, and isolation.